-However, if we follow the idea of having a graph as proof net, we have to attach the $\perp$ somewhere.
+However, if we follow the idea of having a graph as proof net, we have to attach the \perp somewhere.
 But there is no canonical place to do so.
-This is explained in further detail in [LS06].
-That there is this problem with the

-$\perp$ -rule, and in fact with every kind of weakening rule has already been observed in [Gir87, Laf95, Gir96] and others.
+This is explained in further detail in [LS04].
+That there is this problem with the \perp -rule, and in fact with every kind of weakening rule has already been observed in [Gir87, Laf95, Gir96] and others.21

 The solution to the problem is instead of considering graphs as proof nets, to consider equivalence classes of such graphs.
 There are now three different proposals in the literature to do so.
-In [BCST96] the authors use a two-sided version of proof nets and attach the $\perp$ to the edges in the graph (see also Section 5.1).
-We will show here the approach taken by [SL04, LS06] which clearly follows Ideology 2.3.1.
+In [BCST96] the authors use a two-sided version of proof nets and attach the \perp to the edges in the graph (see also Section 5.1).
+We will show here the approach taken by [SL04, LS04] which clearly follows Ideology 2.3.1.
 The additional graph structure attached to the sequent forest does no longer consist of only the identity links, but of another formula tree.
 Then the resulting graph behaves as ordinary unit-free proof net and obeys the usual correctness criteria.
 The basic idea is the following.
-The ordinary proof net is now written as provided going from right to left in (72) does not destroy the correctness. $^{22}$
+The ordinary proof net is now written as i.e., the identity links are replaced by \otimes -nodes which are connected by a \otimes .22 If we now have to attach a \perp , we attach it via a \otimes to the root of linking tree of the proof to which we apply the \perp -rule.
+Figure 13 shows three examples.
+Since all three of them are the same proof according to what has been said above, we have to put them in the same equivalence class.
+To achieve this, we consider linking trees equivalent modulo the following equation: